-Areas where the audit committee can have impact by supporting Examples of how the audit committee can demonstrate its impact Key indicators of effective arrangements Your evaluation: strengths, weaknesses and proposed actions improvement Supporting the establishment of arrangements for the governance of risk and for effective arrangements to manage risks.
+Areas where the audit committee can have impact by supporting improvement Examples of how the audit committee can demonstrate its impact Key indicators of effective arrangements Your evaluation: strengths, weaknesses and proposed actions Supporting the establishment of arrangements for the governance of risk and for effective arrangements to manage risks.
 Reviewing risk management arrangements and their effectiveness, eg risk management maturity or benchmarking.
 Monitoring improvements to risk management.
 Reviewing accountability of risk owners for major/strategic risks.
 A robust process for managing risk is evidenced by independent assurance from internal audit or external review.
 Advising on the adequacy of the assurance framework and considering whether assurance is deployed efficiently and effectively.
 Reviewing the adequacy of the leadership team's assurance framework.
 Specifying the committee's assurance needs, identifying gaps or overlaps in assurance.
 Seeking to streamline assurance gathering and reporting.
 Reviewing the effectiveness of assurance providers, eg internal audit, risk management, external audit.
 The authority's leadership team have defined an appropriate framework of assurance, including core arrangements, major service areas and collaborations and external bodies.
-Supporting effective external audit, with a focus on high quality and timely audit work. - The quality of liaison between external audit and the authority is satisfactory.
+Supporting effective external audit, with a focus on high quality and timely audit work.
+Reviewing and supporting external audit arrangements with focus on independence and quality.
+Providing good engagement on external audit plans and reports.
+Supporting the implementation of audit recommendations.
+The quality of liaison between external audit and the authority is satisfactory.
 The auditors deliver in accordance with their audit plan and any amendments are well explained.
 An audit of high quality is delivered.
 Supporting the quality of the internal audit activity, in particular underpinning its organisational independence.
 Reviewing the audit charter and functional reporting arrangements.
 Assessing the effectiveness of internal audit arrangements, providing constructive challenge and supporting improvements.
-Actively supporting the quality assurance and improvement programme of internal audit.
-Internal audit that is in conformance with PSIAS and LGAN (as evidenced by the most recent external assessment and an annual self-assessment).
+Actively supporting the quality assurance and improvement programme of Internal audit that is in conformance with PSIAS and LGAN (as evidenced by the most recent external assessment and an annual self-assessment).
 The head of internal audit and the organisation operate in accordance with the principles of the CIPFA Statement on the Role of the Head of Internal Audit (2019).